Gattocrucco/lsqfitgp/docs/hyper.rst

     &= \sqrt{\frac\pi2} \exp\left(-\frac12 (x-y)^2 \right).

-This means that the fit is trying to redraw the datapoints using a combination of gaussians, so it will be happy when the datapoints are similar to a bunch of Gaussians, such that it doesn't have to figure out a nontrivial mixture of many different Gaussians that magically gives out precisely our points.
+This means that the fit is trying to redraw the datapoints using a combination of Gaussians, so it will be happy when the datapoints are similar to a bunch of Gaussians, such that it doesn't have to figure out a nontrivial mixture of many different Gaussians that magically gives out precisely our points.